Clinical Query Language (CQL) Reference

 Example

-SELECT ADDDATE(Randomization.Date_of_Randomization, 5)
+SELECT ADDDATE(Randomization.Date_of_Randomization, INTERVAL 5 DAY)

 FROM Enrollment